“A Little Incident in Mexico City”

 - The impersonation was first documented in the HSCA’s López Report in 1978.
 The López Report was only made available to the public in 1993, and even then several passages were withheld.
 The censored material included “another section of this final report dealing with whether or not Lee Oswald was an agent or asset of the Central Intelligence Agency” (López Report, p.142).
 The Warren Report’s necessarily incomplete account of Oswald in Mexico City can be found on pp.658ff and pp.730ff.

 - The telephone calls now survive only as transcripts.
 One call, in which an English–speaking man identifies himself as Lee Oswald, no longer exists even as a transcript; see Newman, op. cit., pp.369–75.
 Official sources claimed that all the recordings had been erased before the assassination, but documents released three decades later show that this was not the case.
 Some recordings existed at the Mexico City station shortly after the assassination, and copies had been sent to Washington as soon as they were made.
-An unpublished staff report of the Church Committee in 1976 quotes a cable sent by an FBI officer in Dallas three days after the assassination: “If tapes covering any contact subject [Oswald] with Soviet or Cuban embassies available forward to Bureau for laboratory examination.
-Include tapes previous reviewed Dallas if they were returned to you” (NARA RIF no. 157–10014–10168).
+An internal FBI cable, dated 25 November 1963, acknowledged the existence of the recordings: “If tapes covering any contacts subject [Oswald] with Soviet or Cuban embassies available forward to Bureau for laboratory examination and analysis together with transcript.
+Include tapes previously reviewed Dallas if they were returned to you” (NARA RIF no. 124–10230–10434).
 At least one recording seems to have existed as late as April 1964, when it was listened to by two representatives of the Warren Commission.
 For the existence of the tapes, see ARRB, CIA Testimony, p.147 and Fonzi, op. cit., pp.286f.

 - Hoover’s acknowledgement of the weakness of the case against Oswald: Johnson to Hoover, White House Telephone Transcripts, 23 November 1963, LBJ Library, Austin, Texas.